bjornspockeli/nRF52_peripherals_tutorial/Readme.md

 6. Send a text string from the terminal to the nRF52 DK and verify that it is echoed back to the terminal.

-## Task 5.1: Temperature Sensor
+## 5.1: Temperature Sensor
 Use the die temperature sensor on the nRF52 to measure the temperature in the room.

 1. Create the function read_temperature() that returns the die temperature as a int32_t.
-    *Hint:* Take a look at the temperature example in the SDK before you start modifying your template example.
+    **Hint:** Take a look at the temperature example in the SDK before you start modifying your template example.
+You'll find it in examples\peripheral\temperature.

 2. Send the temperature data to your terminal application using the UART.